subhrajit77/DoDeck-The-Task-manager/README.md

-# 📝 Next Do
+# 📝 DoDeck

-**Next Do** is a modern and responsive task management web application built using the powerful **MERN stack** and styled with **Tailwind CSS**.
+**DoDeck** is a modern and responsive task management web application built using the powerful **MERN stack** and styled with **Tailwind CSS**.
 Whether you're organizing personal tasks or managing a team's workflow, Next Do makes task tracking efficient and visually intuitive.

 ## 🚀 Features